-In the past, mom shaming certainly existed.
-With the growing popularity of internet groups, the problem has escalated to an all-time high.
-If you’ve ever been on the receiving end, it can seem like you’re back in high school dealing with the “Mean Girls” of mom groups.
+In the past, mom shaming certainly existed, but with the growing popularity of internet forums and mommy groups, the problem has escalated to an all-time high.
+If you’ve ever been on the receiving end, it can feel like you’re back in high school dealing with the “Mean Girls” of mom groups.
 Let me tell you, it is most certainly not “fetch”.
 While some types of mom shaming have outright malicious intentions, others are inadvertent.

-So what are some examples of mom shaming you ask?
-Here are a few maybe not so obvious examples:
+So, what are some examples of mom shaming?
+Here are a few maybe not-so-obvious examples: